By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Want to help guide professional advocacy?
 Consider applying for a leadership position on PTPAC.

-The PTPAC Board of Trustees consists of eight members who serve four-year terms.
-Every two years four new trustees are appointed by the APTA Board of Directors
+The PTPAC Board of Trustees consists of nine members who serve three-year terms.
+Starting in 2026, three new trustees are appointed by the APTA Board of Directors every year.

 Trustee Requirements and Responsibilities